-Without the ability to chill and freeze blood, vaccines, drugs an other medical supplies, some or most important life-saving and prevention services provided by government agencies, non-governmental organization (NGOs), hospitals and health cl today would be impossible.
-Mill would die across the globe as otherwise preventable diseases spread unchecked or access to blood was impossible.
+Without the ability to chill and freeze blood, vaccines, drugs and other medical supplies, some of the most important life-saving and prevention services provided by government agencies, non-governmental organizations (NGOs), hospitals and health clinics today would be impossible.
+Millions would die across the globe as otherwise preventable diseases spread unchecked or access to blood was impossible.

-Fortunately, this almost dystopian reality is our actual reality due to the innovation of companies such as B Medical Systems.
-In its decade, the company develops and manufa a wide range of medical refrigeration device including refrigerators, freezers and transpor boxes.
-B Medical Systems' product portfolio includes vaccine transport systems with rea monitoring solutions, medical refrigeration ambient to -86°C temperatures, and blood management solutions.
+Fortunately, this almost dystopian reality is not our actual reality due to the innovation of companies such as B Medical Systems.
+In its fifth decade, the company develops and manufactures a wide range of medical refrigeration devices, including refrigerators, freezers and transport boxes.
+B Medical Systems' product portfolio includes vaccine transport systems with real-time monitoring solutions, medical refrigeration for ambient to -86°C temperatures, and blood management solutions.

-nd of the y While competitive, the medical refrigeration category wasn't, until recently, known to the general public.
+While competitive, the medical refrigeration category wasn't, until recently, known to the general public.
 Providing reliable refrigeration from place of manufacture, collection or storage to point of distribution was, of course, critical to public health, but the average citizen was generally unaware of the travel details of a vaccine dose.
-Then COVID-19 happened. ns linics llions The pandemic reminded the world that mass vaccination is a vital public health strategy to protect citizens from the worst consequences of preventable disease.
-With the COVID-19 virus S not spreading and mutating, governments, health organizations and the pharmaceutical industry began to collaborate on a massive public health project that ultimately coalesced medical research, pharmaceutical ingenuity, logistics expertise and product engineering. s fifth actures es, ort al-time for As the pandemic raged throughout 2020, media coverage of the race to develop COVID vaccines offered an escape from lockdown restrictions.
+Then COVID-19 happened.

+The pandemic reminded the world that mass vaccination is a vital public health strategy to protect citizens from the worst consequences of preventable disease.
+With the COVID-19 virus spreading and mutating, governments, health organizations and the pharmaceutical industry began to collaborate on a massive public health project that ultimately coalesced medical research, pharmaceutical ingenuity, logistics expertise and product engineering.

+As the pandemic raged throughout 2020, media coverage of the race to develop COVID vaccines offered an escape from lockdown restrictions.
 We learned of the promise of something called messenger RNA (mRNA).
 Pfizer, Moderna and others used the groundbreaking mRNA research (that won its creators the 2023 Nobel Prize in Physiology or Medicine) to develop their vaccines.
 As human trials took place and the most effective vaccines became more evident, journalists then began to educate us about the challenges of manufacturing and distributing mRNA vaccines.